Local SEO Statistics (2026): Eye-Opening Data & Insights

 Which Platforms Are Most Used for Local Searches?

-Google Business Profile, Apple Maps, Yelp, and Facebook are top platforms for local searches.
+Google Search, Google Maps, Apple Maps, Yelp, and Facebook are top platforms for local searches.

 How Important Are Online Reviews for Local Businesses?